grab/front-end-guide/README.md

 The concepts sound simple, but they are really powerful as they enable apps to:

 - Have their state rendered on the server, booted up on the client.
-- Trace, log and backtrack changes in the whole application (made easier with [Redux Devtools](https://github.com/gaearon/redux-devtools))
+- Trace, log and backtrack changes in the whole app (made easier with [Redux Devtools](https://github.com/gaearon/redux-devtools))
 - Implement undo/redo functionality easily.

-The creator of Redux, [Dan Abramov](https://github.com/gaearon), has taken great care in writing up detailed documentation for Redux, along with creating comprehensive video tutorials for learning [basic](https://egghead.io/series/getting-started-with-redux) and [advanced](https://egghead.io/courses/building-react-applications-with-idiomatic-redux) Redux.
+The creator of Redux, [Dan Abramov](https://github.com/gaearon), has taken great care in writing up detailed documentation for Redux, along with creating comprehensive video tutorials for learning [basic](https://egghead.io/series/getting-started-with-redux) and [advanced](https://egghead.io/courses/building-react-apps-with-idiomatic-redux) Redux.
 They are extremely helpful resources for learning Redux.

 **Combining View and State**